Sigreturn-oriented programming: Linux

-On some Linux kernel versions, ASLR can be disabled by setting the limit for the stack size to unlimited, effectively bypassing ASLR and allowing easy access to the gadget present in VDSO.
+On some Linux kernel versions, ASLR can be disabled by setting the limit for the stack size to unlimited, effectively bypassing ASLR and allowing easy access to the gadget present in a VDSO.

 For Linux kernels prior to version 3.3, it is also possible to find a suitable gadget inside the vsyscall page, which is a mechanism to accelerate the access to certain system calls often used by legacy programs and resides always at a fixed location.

 Turing-completeness

 It is possible to use gadgets to write into the contents of the stack frames, thereby constructing a self-modifying program.
 Using this technique, it is possible to devise a simple virtual machine, which can be used as the compilation target for a Turing-complete language.
 An example of such an approach can be found in Bosman's paper, which demonstrates the construction of an interpreter for a language similar to the Brainfuck programming language.

-The language provides a program counter PC, a memory pointer P, and a temporary register used for 8-bit addition A. This means that also complex backdoors or obfuscated attacks can be devised.
+The language provides a program counter PC, a memory pointer P, and a temporary register used for 8-bit addition A. This means that complex backdoors or obfuscated attacks can also be devised.